 There was a flip side to this ritual, however.
 It was said that repeatedly failing to get the peel in a single piece was a bad omen.
 Bet you can guess?
 That’s right.
 It signified the woman would remain unmarried.

 But hey.
 At least she had a few fresh apples as a consolation price, and a healthy snack.
 Or as a base for the ever-popular Irish cider, if the woman was of a particularly enterprising nature.

 This one is short because it has become widespread in all cultures, and a sort of cornerstone.
 But we’re mentioning it anyway because historical references seem to indicate the Irish were the first to do it as good luck ritual.
 Or at least the ones to popularize it.

 Throwing a fistful of salt over one’s shoulder is considered a good luck ritual.
-Or more specifically, one to avoid good luck.
+Or more specifically, one to avoid bad luck.

 Salt is considered to have cleansing properties in many cultures, the Irish included.
 Thus, a few pinches over thrown liberally over one’s shoulder would help cast off evil influences or spirits.